hashicorp/terraform-aws-consul/modules/consul-cluster/README.md

 ### DNS entries

 This module does not create any DNS entries for Consul (e.g. in Route 53).
-However, the IDs of the ASG, ELB, and all other resources are exported as output variables, so you should be able to add DNS entries yourself.